openstack/charm-guide/doc/source/admin/ha.rst

    ovn-central/2                  active    idle   2/lxd/1  10.246.114.71   6641/tcp,6642/tcp  Unit is ready
    vault/0*                       active    idle   3/lxd/2  10.246.114.74   8200/tcp           Unit is ready (active: true, mlock: disabled)
      vault-mysql-router/0*        active    idle            10.246.114.74                      Unit is ready

-Refer to the :doc:`networking/ovn/index` page for more information on how to deploy OVN.

 Other items of interest
 -----------------------